fwin-dev/py.Lang/readme.md

 	args, kwargs = getArgs(useKwargFormat=None)

 Note that `cls` and `self` are automatically ignored for class methods and instance methods.

-### Describing a function's argument and return types

-Some convenience classes are defined here that provide a thin, rough API for describing types.
-See the source in `Lang.Function` for details.

 ## Class tools